Shin-Thant/Shin-Thant/README.md

 ###

 <p align="left">I'm Shin Thant, a passionate full-stack developer, and a microservices and design architecture enthusiast.
-I started my coding journey around 2021 and continued learning and building things to this day.
-My passion for crafting things drives me to learn new things and build with them.<br><br>Feel free to contact me or ask me.</p>
+I began my coding journey in 2021 and have been learning and building ever since.
+My passion for crafting things drives me to learn new things and build with them.</p>

 ###